GreenhouseDAO/Carbon-Token-WP/README.md

 In the construction of housing, passive buildings with close to zero carbon emissions as well as building contributing to energy production would be encouraged.

-In agriculture, CT's would support the development of, for exemple permacultures and other forms of production resulting in a decreasing amount of emissions or zero emissions.
+In agriculture,CT's would support the development of, for exemple permacultures and other forms of production resulting in a decreasing amount of emissions or zero emissions.

 These are just three examples which illustrate how to put the model into practice.
 In each case there is an enormous potential which could lead to the origin of autonomous, innovative organisations linked to the Greenhouse DAOs.